 All certified operators that work in the field need to be able to describe and explain the need for various water/wastewater pumps and motors and properly identify various pumping demands and purposes.
 Operators need to be able to describe and explain types of pressure, measurements of pressures, fluid flow, fluid velocity and atmospheric principles.
 Professional operators need to be able to describe various types of pumps, classifications and related parts, state the basic principles of positive dynamic and displacement pumps, describe various motor starters, main use of AC and DC motors, operations of level sensor controls, describe various types of couplings, bearings, seals and other pump components.
-Certified operators need to be able to describe cavitation and methods to prevent it and explain water hammer, describe various math principles and formulas for water and wastewater system operators and practice water related mathematical exercise that will examine pump and water mathematical skills.
+Certified operators need to be able to describe various math principles and formulas for water and wastewater system operators and practice water related mathematical exercise that will examine pump and water mathematical skills.